The CIA demanded MI6 ‘clean house’ after three senior British spies defected to Moscow.

 Philby is suspected of tipping off Maclean and Burgess, telling them their covers were blown, but remarkably Philby continued to operate for more than a decade before Philby too defected to Moscow in 1963.

-It is not altogether surprising then that panic set in as Downing Street learned about the next problem in 1968: Philby was shopping his memoirs around through Knowlton, an American literary agent, and it seemed likely his book - My Silent War - would be published or serialized in the US, UK and France.
+It is not altogether surprising then that panic set in as Downing Street learned about the next problem in 1968: Philby was shopping his memoirs around through Knowlton, an American literary agent, and it seemed likely his book - My Silent War - would be published or serialized in the US, UK, and France.
+Philby's friend, MI6 officer and author Graham Greene, would write the introduction.

 Among the many secrets revealed, Philby’s manuscript said MI5 bugged the British Communist Party offices in London, according to government papers filed in the National Archives in 2020.

 Britain’s secret state swung into action.
 The UK government conjured up a non-existent French double agent as a red herring to dissuade journalists from looking too closely into Philby’s manuscript.
-According to the National Archives’ documents:
+According to the National Archives:

 - in 1968 the British government urged the Sunday Times to write about a Soviet agent in France, which the journalists did, suggesting the spy was one of President Charles de Gaulle's staff;